 I seemed to have crossed a point of no return.
 It was physically impossible to handle my day to day duties at the level that was required.
 I was feeling burnt out – I felt sick and very frightened that I let things get to that stage.
 But I also felt completely alone in my experience.
 Everyone else seemed to be able to keep afloat, why couldn’t I?

 I could no longer ignore my body’s desperate calling for help.
-It looked like the best option to try get my physical and mental health back on track was to make some radical changes and to remove myself from all stress triggers.
-So, I left with a very heavy heart.
-One thing I was sure of was that if I ever come back to this industry – it will be in a different capacity, to help others.
+To get my physical and mental health back on track I had to make radical changes and to remove myself from all stress triggers.
+I left my career with a very heavy heart.
+One thing I was sure of was that if I ever came back to this industry it would be in a different capacity, to help others.

-A physical/mental break down can be seen as nature’s way of reminding us to stay on the right track, to honour our health and also as an opportunity for immense inner growth.
+A break down can be seen as nature’s way of reminding us to stay on the right track and to honour our health.
+It is also a great opportunity to choose growth over stagnancy.
 But we are required to be brave, committed and open with ourselves and others to reap the benefits.
-And as much as most of the work has to come from us – we can’t and shouldn’t do it alone, so the general expectation to “manage the symptoms” away from work situation is of little help.
+And as much as most of the work has to come from us – we can’t and should not do it all alone.
+We need connection, encouragement and support.

 Women’s definition of inner strength is different.

-We can be naturally more sensitive and caring, our emotions can fluctuate and - yes - they need to find an avenue for expression.
+Women can be naturally more sensitive and caring.
+Our emotions fluctuate and we need to find an avenue for expressing them.
 We like to take more factors into account when making decisions especially when we enter a new terrain.
-We are often extremely compassionate, supportive, considerate of the environment and of the feelings and needs of others.
+We are often extremely compassionate and supportive.
+We are considerate of the environment and of the feelings and needs of others.

 There is so much truth in an old saying: where Devil fails – send a woman!
 We can bring so much to the table, but we also need to feel supported ourselves.
 We can only operate effectively from a place where we are allowed to apply our feminine values and our work-life requirements are met.

-The modern world is starting to recognise that to retain harmony in our human interactions and return balance to our planet, we need both genders to play equal parts and fulfil their natural roles.
-Yet we find that “female empowerment” model is often designed by men and it can look like women encouraged to think and act - like successful men.
+The modern world is starting to recognise that to retain harmony in our human interactions and return balance to our planet we need both genders to play equal part.
+Yet we find that “female empowerment” model is often designed by men and it can look like women encouraged to think and act like successful men.

-Yes, there are women that are naturally more assertive, but those that are not, will either end up leaving the team or organisation, or they get so mixed up with trying to adapt to the male model of success that they compromise their own personal authenticity and became the cause of great distress to others.
-An angry, frustrated, forceful, reckless woman is not a force to be reckoned with!
+There are women that are naturally more assertive.
+But those that are not will either end up leaving the organisation or they try to adapt to the male model of success and end up compromising their own personal style.

-DrivenWoman helps me to take back control of my life.
+DrivenWoman helped me to take back control of my life.

 This was exactly what I needed!

-And as I dived deeper and deeper into the process I couldn’t stop thinking: if only I had access to these tools and platform when I was still at my job, things could have taken a very different turn.
+And as I dived deeper into the process I couldn’t stop thinking: if only I had access to these tools and support when I was still at my job, things could have taken a very different turn.

-- TAKING BACK CONTROL: DrivenWoman’s Lifeworking™ program encourages women to take control of their life (not let circumstances control them) by providing them with a safe space to evaluate and plan
+TAKING BACK CONTROL: DrivenWoman’s Lifeworking™ program encourages women to take control of their life by providing them with a safe space to evaluate and plan.

-- DESIGNING THE LIFE YOU WANT: The practical format of the DrivenWoman sessions means that every month program members get to set achievable goals towards creating more fulfilled life
+DESIGNING THE LIFE YOU WANT: The practical format of the DrivenWoman sessions means that every month program members get to set achievable goals towards creating more fulfilled life and career.

-- BEING A WOMAN: DrivenWoman’s mission is to support women in tapping into their unique female qualities and talents and to guide them on how to utilise these to their best advantage in either work or personal environment
+BEING A WOMAN: DrivenWoman’s mission is to support women in tapping into their unique female qualities and talents and to guide them on how to utilise these to their best advantage in either work and personal environment.

-- SUPPORT FROM OTHERS: It offers women valuable help from other like-minded women, it’s where women often learn that their challenges and desires are common and they get the support and practical advice from others, who walk similar path to theirs.
+SUPPORT FROM OTHERS: The groups offer women valuable help from other like-minded women.
+It’s where women learn that their challenges and desires are common and they get the support and practical advice from others, who walk similar path to theirs.
 It’s called co-development.

-LIFE-WORK BALANCE: DrivenWoman members are looking at all aspects of life and learn to better prioritise, so any sign of imbalance can be spotted early on and adjustments can be made.
+LIFE-WORK BALANCE: DrivenWoman members look at all aspects of life and learn to better prioritise, so any sign of imbalance can be spotted early on and adjustments can be made.
 This is incredibly valuable for their mental health and overall wellbeing.

-And especially women in corporate environments that might feel overwhelmed and stretched from trying to juggle too many things, perhaps even feeling isolated, disheartened and not heard.
-With DrivenWoman support - women in a corporate setting can find their own voice.
-They won’t be afraid to challenge old cultures with unhealthy behaviour patterns, ineffective structures, absence of equality and more.
-They will have the skills and confidence to set the foundations towards creating an environment where female talents are recognised and valued.
-And they won’t have to do it alone as they will have other women (their Tribe) behind them.
+Especially women in corporate environments might feel overwhelmed and stretched from trying to juggle too many things, perhaps feeling isolated, disheartened or not heard.
+With the help of DrivenWoman’s support, women in a corporate setting can find their voice.
+They won’t be afraid to challenge old gender norms with unhealthy behaviour patterns, ineffective structures and absence of equality.
+They will gain the confidence to start creating an environment where female talents are recognised and valued.
+And they won’t have to do it alone as they will have other women, their tribe, to support them.